Medically reviewed by Drugs.com. Last updated on Apr 21, 2022.

 How Supplied/Storage and Handling

-Olux-E (clobetasol propionate) Foam, 0.05% is a white to off-white aerosol foam supplied as follows:
+Olux-E (clobetasol propionate) Foam, 0.05% contains 0.5 mg of clobetasol propionate, USP per gram.
+The white emulsion aerosol foam is available as follows:

 Storage and Handling